Open session

 23. Office social (Social Welfare Office): replacement of a member of the Board of Directors further to Fabiana Bartolozzi's resignation

-24. Municipal Hospices: personnel matters – opinion.
+24. Municipal hospices: personnel matters – opinion.

 25. Fondation J.-P. Pescatore: personnel matters – opinion.